Conveuropean logo

 Amsterdam Netherlands

-Some weeks ago I was showing my brother the map on this photoblog containing the different cities I had visited during the years I have been living in Europe and he asked me about Amsterdam.
-I haven't noticed but I realized I haven't published any picture yet from the famous Dutch capital and since I recently had a connecting flight passing through schiphol I thought that was a good opportunity to take a good picture for conveuropean.
-One of most fascinating parts of Amsterdam are its canal system, conceived as part of the city planning in the 17th century.
-In this picture you can observe one of this canals at night, with the church of St. Nicholas in the background.
+Some weeks ago I was showing my brother the map on this photoblog containing the different cities I had visited during the years I have been living in Europe, and he asked me about Amsterdam.
+I hadn't noticed, but I realized I haven't published any picture yet from the famous Dutch capital, and since I recently had a connecting flight passing through Schiphol, I thought that was a good opportunity to take a good picture for ConEuropean.
+One of the most fascinating parts of Amsterdam is its canal system, conceived as part of the city planning in the 17th century.
+In this picture you can observe one of these canals at night, with the church of St. Nicholas in the background.

 Basel Rathaus during Morgestraich